leanderme/sytora/README.md

 - Run and check [ http://localhost:5001]( http://localhost:5001)
 - Done! :tada:

+![search](https://raw.githubusercontent.com/leanderme/sytora/master/screenshots/search.png)

 Check out [sytora.com](sytora.com) for a demo.

-![search](https://raw.githubusercontent.com/leanderme/sytora/master/screenshots/search.png)

 ### Motivation
-Finding the right diagnosis cannot be achieved by extracting symptoms and run a classification algorithm.
+Finding the right diagnosis cannot be achieved by extracting symptoms and running a classification algorithm.
 The hardest part is asking the right questions, focusing what is important in the situation, connecting other events, and much more.
 Despite all this, I have long been exited about writing a symptom-disease lookup system to quickly gather related symptoms to symptoms etc. Not everything the model outputs is nonsense.
 Actually it helps a lot to quickly get a list of diseases given to a set of symptoms.

 ### Data
 The data is formatted as CSV files.
 Example entry: